Irish singer Sinead O'Connor of Nothing Compares 2 U fame dies at 56

 While she did record a song with them at 15 years old, they felt that she was still too young to join their roster.
 It wouldn’t be until 1984 that she met Irish music producer Colm Farrelly, with whom she went on to form a band with a few other members and began performing.
 She would drop out of school and pursue music full time when the group began staging acts in Dublin, to generally positive feedback.

-Building upon the group’s increasing prominence in the music industry, Sinead later caught the eye of manager Fachtna Ó Ceallaigh, the former head of Irish band U2’s Mother Records.
-Signed on as a solo artist, her first major project was to provide vocals for the U2 song Heroine, which she also co-wrote.
+Building upon the group’s increasing prominence in the music industry, Sinead would go on to catch the eye of manager Fachtna Ó Ceallaigh, the former head of Irish band U2’s Mother Records.
+Signed on as a solo artist, she would go on to provide vocals for the U2 song Heroine, which she co-wrote.

 From a regional to global success